York is the leading centre in the UK for masters level medieval study.

 The course consists of:

-The Centre for Medieval Studies provides a number of modules for Medieval Studies students.
-Medieval History students may be able to study one of these modules, subject to availability.
+The Centre for Medieval Studies also offers a variety of option modules which may be available to Medieval History students, subject to availability.

 You will also be able to choose from other option modules in the department: